-ADOPTED RULES WITH PREAMBLE TO BE SUBMITTED TO THE TEXAS REGISTER.
+PROPOSED RULE WITH PREAMBLE TO BE SUBMITTED TO THE TEXAS REGISTER.
 THIS DOCUMENT WILL NOT HAVE ANY SUBSTANTIVE CHANGES BUT IS SUBJECT TO FORMATTING CHANGES AS REQUIRED BY THE TEXAS REGISTER.

-The Texas Workforce Commission (Commission) adopts the repeal of the following section of Chapter 807 relating to Career Schools and Colleges without changes to the proposed text as published in the January 23, 2004, issue of the Texas Register (29 TexReg 608).

-Subchapter A. General Provisions, §807.5.

-The Commission adopts an amendment to §807.1 with changes to the proposed text and amendments to the following sections of Chapter 807 relating to Career Schools and Colleges without changes to the proposed text as published in the January 23, 2004, issue of the Texas Register (29 TexReg 608).

-Subchapter A. General Provisions, §807.2;

-Subchapter B. Certificates of Approval, §§807.11-807.12, §§807.16-807.17;

-Subchapter C. Financial Requirements, §807.31, §807.33, and §807.35;

-Subchapter E. School Director and Administrative Staff, §807.61 and §807.65;

-Subchapter G. Courses of Instruction, §§807.103-807.104;

-Subchapter J. Admission, §807.144;

-Subchapter K. Progress Standards, §807.163;

-Subchapter M. Cancellation and Refund Policy, §807.191 and §807.193-807.194;

-Subchapter Q. Closed Schools, §§807.251-807.252.

-The Commission adopts new Subchapter R. Cease and Desist Orders of Chapter 807 relating to Career Schools and Colleges without changes to the proposed text as published in the January 23, 2004, issue of the Texas Register (29 TexReg 608).

-Subchapter R. Cease and Desist Orders §§807.271-807.282.

-PART I. PURPOSE, BACKGROUND, AND AUTHORITY

-A. Purpose

-B. Background and Authority

-PART II.
-EXPLANATION OF INDIVIDUAL PROVISIONS

-PART III.
-COORDINATION ACTIVITIES

-PART IV.
-PUBLIC COMMENTS AND RESPONSES

-PART V. RULE REPEAL

-PART VI.
-FINAL RULES

-PART I. PURPOSE, BACKGROUND, AND AUTHORITY

-A. Purpose

-The purpose of the rule amendments is to address statutory changes, as well as changes in the career schools and colleges industry from the last revision of the rules.
-Since then, education-delivery methods have evolved in a number of areas, particularly distance education.
-The Internet has created new educational delivery techniques and new methods for advertising schools and enrolling students.

-B. Background
+ON DECEMBER 23, 2003, THE TEXAS WORKFORCE COMMISSION PROPOSED THE BELOW RULE WITH PREAMBLE TO BE SUBMITTED TO THE TEXAS REGISTER.

+Estimated Publication Date of the Proposal in the Texas Register: January 23, 2004 Estimated End of Comment Period: February 24, 2004

+The Texas Workforce Commission (Commission) proposes amendments to Subchapter A. General Provisions, §§807.1-807.2; Subchapter B. Certificates of Approval, §§807.11-807.12, §§807.16-807.17; Subchapter C. Financial Requirements, §807.31, §807.33 and §807.35; Subchapter E. School Director and Administrative Staff, §807.61 and §807.65; Subchapter G. Courses of Instruction, §§807.103-807.104; Subchapter J. Admission, §807.144; Subchapter K. Progress Standards, §807.163; Subchapter M. Cancellation and Refund Policy, §807.191 and §§807.193-807.194; Subchapter Q. Closed Schools, §§807.251-807.252 of Chapter 807.
+Proprietary Schools.
+The Commission also proposes the repeal of §807.5 of Subchapter A. General Provisions and new §§807.271-807.282 of Subchapter R. Cease and Desist Orders, for Chapter 807.
+Proprietary Schools.

-Effective January 1, 1972, the Texas Legislature enacted the Texas Proprietary School Act (Act) to provide for protection of students in proprietary schools and to provide certification and regulation of proprietary schools.
+Background: Effective January 1, 1972, the Texas Legislature enacted the Texas Proprietary School Act (Act) to provide protection of students in proprietary schools and to provide certification and regulation of proprietary schools.
 The Act was located in Chapter 32 of the Texas Education Code, and was administered by the Texas Education Agency, Division of Proprietary Schools, Drivers Training, and Veterans Education.

-In 1995, Senate Bill 1, the 74th Texas Legislature, Regular Session, recodified Chapter 32 to Chapter 132, Texas Education Code, and required that the Texas Employment Commission assume the regulatory function of the proprietary schools system.
-During the same legislative session, House Bill 1863 created the Texas Workforce Commission to consolidate workforce employment and training services and the licensing and regulation of proprietary schools.
+In 1995, Senate Bill 1, the 74th Texas Legislature recodified Chapter 32 to Chapter 132, Texas Education Code, and required that the Texas Employment Commission assume the regulatory function of the system of proprietary schools.
+During the same legislative session, House Bill 1863 created the Commission to consolidate workforce employment and training related services and the licensing and regulation of proprietary schools.
 Consequently, as of March 1, 1996, references in the law to the Texas Employment Commission mean the Texas Workforce Commission.

-In 2003, Senate Bills 280 and 1343, 78th Texas Legislature, Regular Session, revised and amended Chapter 132, Texas Education Code, changing all references to "proprietary schools" to "career schools and colleges" and references to "correspondence" to "distance education."
-The statutory amendments added the requirement that certain schools apply for, and receive, an exemption.
-The amendments eliminated the requirement for surety bonds and the tuition protection fund and created the career school or college tuition trust account (tuition trust account).
+In 2003, Senate Bills 280 and 1343, 78th Texas Legislature, Regular Session, revised Chapter 132, Texas Education Code, changing all references to "proprietary schools" to "career schools and colleges" and references to "correspondence" to distance education.
+The bills added the requirement that certain schools apply for, and receive, an exemption.
+The bills eliminated the requirement for surety bonds and the tuition protection fund and created the career school and college tuition trust account.
 The tuition trust account is a permanently dedicated trust fund.
 It is more flexible than the tuition protection fund in handling the payment of refunds to students of closed schools and the teach-out expenses of schools that complete the training of the students of a closed school.
-The remaining balance in the tuition protection fund on August 31, 2003, was transferred to the tuition trust account.
+The remaining balance in the tuition protection fund on August 31, 2003 was transferred to the tuition trust account.

-The statutory amendments also gave the Commission the authority to issue a cease and desist order against a career school or college operating without a certificate of approval.
+The bills also gave the Commission the authority to issue a cease and desist order against a career school or college operating without a certificate of approval.
 The ability to issue a cease and desist order against an unlicensed school after an administrative hearing gives the Commission more flexibility in enforcing the Act's licensing requirements.
-Ensuring adherence to the licensing requirements by all career schools and colleges increases the protections available for students, provides students with better quality training providers, and supplies employers with an improved pool of trained employees and job applicants.
+Insuring that the licensing requirements are followed by all career schools and colleges increases the protections available for students, helps provide students with better quality training providers and supplies employers with an improved pool of trained employees and job applicants.